WhiteHatCyberus/LinTemp/README.md

 Tired of those detailed and clustered information?

-You're a beginner and these applications confuse you?
+You're a looking for minimal and simplistic? *As usual I got you.*

 ---
 >**Note** *Built in Python3!!*